mchcorp/www/_pages/sca.md

 Reporting and Remediation: After analysis, the SCA tool typically produces a report detailing all the findings.
 If potential issues are identified, the team can then decide on the appropriate remediation steps.
 This could include updating a component to a newer version, replacing it with an alternative, or potentially even rearchitecting the software if a critical issue is identified.

+By utilizing SCA, organizations can better manage the risks associated with using open-source components, ensuring that they reap the benefits of open source while mitigating potential legal and security risks.

+### Why MCH is the right service provider to select for your SCA analysis needs?

+Here are some key considerations to keep in mind:

+MCH provides excellent coverage in performing SCA analysis.
+The tools we use have broad language and package manager support.
+It can identify all open-source components, including transitive dependencies, used in your software regardless of the programming languages and package managers you use.

+MCH has an extensive vulnerability database.
+The tools we use provide a robust, frequently updated database of known vulnerabilities with data supplemented from public databases as well as our own research and other private sources of data

+Our analysis results are delivered in detailed, actionable reports designed to help both developers and security teams understand and act on the SCA results.

+Our pricing model is very affordable and provides excellent value for the money.

 ---